scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 :code:`FlightPhases` container to hold each :code:`FlightPhase`.
 The :code:`FlightPhases` container will orchestrate the different :code:`FlightPhase` instances, and compose them during the flight.

-This is crucial because there are events which may or may not happen during the simulation, such as the triggering of a parachute ejection system (which may or may not fail) or the activation of a premature flight termination event.
-There are also events such as the departure from the launch rail or the apogee that are known to occur, but their timestamp is unknown until the simulation is run.
+This is crucial because there are events that may or may not happen during the simulation, such as the triggering of a parachute ejection system (which may or may not fail) or the activation of a premature flight termination event.
+There are also events such as the departure from the launch rail or the apogee that is known to occur, but their timestamp is unknown until the simulation is run.
 All of these events can trigger new flight phases, characterized by a change in the rocket's equations of motion.
 Furthermore, such events can happen close to each other and provoke delayed phases.

-To handle this, the Flight class has a mechanism of creating new phases and adding them dynamically in the appropriate order to the :code:`FlightPhases` container.
+To handle this, the Flight class has a mechanism for creating new phases and adding them dynamically in the appropriate order to the :code:`FlightPhases` container.

 The constructor of the :code:`FlightPhase` class takes the following arguments:

-- :code:`t`: a timestamp which symbolizes at which instant such flight phase should begin;
+- :code:`t`: a timestamp that symbolizes at which instant such flight phase should begin;
-- :code:`derivative`: a function which returns the time derivatives of the rocket's state vector (i.e., calculates the equations of motion for this flight phase);
+- :code:`derivative`: a function that returns the time derivatives of the rocket's state vector (i.e., calculates the equations of motion for this flight phase);
 - :code:`callbacks`: a list of callback functions to be run when the flight phase begins (which can be useful if some parameters of the rocket need to be modified before the flight phase begins).